MF366-Coding/LonelySurvival/README.md

 # LonelySurvival

+## *The development of this project on GitHub has stopped permanently since I will be using GameMaker instead of Python, to provide an easy GUI.*

 ```
 ██       ██████  ███    ██ ███████ ██   ██    ██
 ██      ██    ██ ████   ██ ██      ██    ██  ██